To mobilize the caring power of Detroit and Southeastern Michigan to improve communities and individual lives in measurable and lasting ways.

 In 1887, Frances Wisebart Jacobs, the Rev. Myron W. Reed, Msgr.
 William J.O’Ryan, Dean H. Martyn Hart and Rabbi William S. Friedman created the nation’s first united campaign, benefitting 10 area health and welfare agencies.
 The organization collected funds for local charities and coordinated relief services.
 That year, Denver raised $21,700, and created a movement that would become United Way.

 We Live United for universal success and prosperity in Southeastern Michigan.
-To that end, we work with public, private and nonprofit partners to improve lives and empower every family to succeed by uniting around education, economic prosperity and health — the cornerstones of a strong, equitable community.
+To that end, we work with public, private and nonprofit partners to help families become stable and ensure children have the support they need to thrive.